Writing#

 name (str) – Name of the parameter

-value (int | float | bool | Literal["on"] | Literal["off"]) – New value for the parameter
+value (int | float | bool | Literal["off", "on"]) – New value for the parameter

 retries (int, optional) – Try setting parameter for this amount of times, defaults to 5